ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 vided into two branches, sending one along
 each leg to the heel, where they both
 turned upward to the toes.
 One of these
-roots formed a slight crook at th
+roots formed a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_allagash_ver02:data:sn83009571:0027952391A:1866102601:0181/pct:3.498385,30.236032,11.468425,6.347309/!600,600/0/default.jpg"/>
 </td>